hashicorp/terraform/website/docs/language/meta-arguments/resource-provider.html.md

 layout: "language"
 page_title: "The Resource provider Meta-Argument - Configuration Language"
 description: |-
-  Using the Terraform language `provider` meta-argument to specify which provider configuration to use for a resource.
+  The `provider` meta-argument specifies which provider configuration Terraform should use for a resource.
 ---

 # The Resource `provider` Meta-Argument